crcn/beanpoll.js/README.md

 });
 ````

-The above chunk of code is well suited for a REST-ful api without explicilty saying it's *for* http.
+The above chunk of code is well suited for a REST-ful api without explicilty writing it *for* an http server.
 It can be used for any protocol.
 For example - say I wanted to *delete* a user using the code above:

 ````javascript